 Some foreign influence registries are triggered by receiving any funding from a covered foreigner, such as Russia's 2012 foreign agents law, Nicaragua's 2021 foreign agents law, or Kyrgyzstan's 2024 foreign influence registration law.
-Similarly, proposals in El Salvador and Republika Srpska are triggered by receiving any amount of funding from a foreigner for covered activities.
+Similarly, proposals in El Salvador, Peru, and Republika Srpska are triggered by receiving any amount of funding from a foreigner for covered activities.
 Other laws require over a certain amount of funding.
 Hungary's 2017 NGO Transparency Law, for instance, was triggered by nonprofits that received over about 23,500 Euros a year from foreign sources.
 Meanwhile, in Israel, the country's nonprofit transparency law only applies to nonprofits that receive 50% or more of their operating budget from foreign governments.
-Proposed foreign influence legislation in Georgia in 2023 and 2024 would be triggered if an organization receives over 20% of its funding from abroad.
+Georgia's 2024 foreign influence registration law is triggered if an organization receives over 20% of its funding from abroad.